saasbook/hw-rails-intro/README.md

 ------

 At this point you should be able to run the app locally (`rails server`) and navigating to `http://localhost:3000/movies` in your browser.
-If you are using c9, use 'rails s -p $PORT -b $IP' and navigate to the link generated within c9.
+If you are using c9, use `rails s -p $PORT -b $IP` and navigate to the link generated within c9.

 ## Preparation: deploy to Heroku